Fri 26 April – Sat 25 May 2019

-Laced with dry humour, The Glass Piano will transport you to the 19th century House of Wittelsbach, where four characters, trapped by their situations, are prevented from fulfilling their dreams of love.
+Laced with dry humour, Alix Sobler’s accomplished play will transport you to a 19th century Bavarian palace to find four characters trapped by their situations, and prevented from fulfilling their dreams of love.

-This accomplished play is directed by Max Key, who received an Olivier nomination for It Is Easy To Be Dead at Trafalgar Studios, described by Michael Billington as a “beautifully orchestrated production” in a five-star review for The Guardian.
+The Glass Piano is directed by Max Key who received an Olivier nomination for It Is Easy To Be Dead at Trafalgar Studios, described by Michael Billington as “a beautifully orchestrated production” in a five-star Guardian review.

 Monday – Saturday, 7.30pm (no performance on Mon 6 May)

 Previews: Friday 26, Saturday 27 & Monday 29 April, 7.30pm